sandialabs/hyram/src/hyram/CONTRIBUTING.md

-# HyRAM Python Library Development
+# HyRA+ Python Library Development

-The HyRAM module contains models for physics and QRA calculations for hydrogen.
+The HyRAM+ library contains models for physics and QRA calculations.
 These are written in the Python language, and can be modified for a variety of reasons.

 # Installation for Development

-It is recommended to install the HyRAM source code to your Python environment as a symbolic link for modifications/development.
-This way, when local modifications are made, there is no need to reinstall the python package.
-This is especially useful with the `%load_ext autoreload` and `%autorelaod 2` commands.
+It is recommended to install the HyRAM+ source code to your Python environment as a symbolic link for modifications/development.
+This way, when local modifications are made, there is no need to reinstall the Python package.
+This is especially useful with the `%load_ext autoreload` and `%autorelaod 2` commands in iPython/Jupyter Notebooks.

-To install as a symbolic link, use the command:
+To install as a symbolic link, use the command in this directory:

 ~~~~
 pip install -e .